Table of Contents

-The motile trophozoite can be present in both sexes’ freshly voided urine, prostatic secretions, and vaginal wet preparations.
-The motile trophozoite, a pearshaped, elongated structure found in fresh urine and urogenital specimens, is normally used to make the diagnosis.
-The parasites have a jerky, undulating motion and are around the size of a neutrophil.
+In most cases, the motile trophozoite, a pear-shaped, elongated structure detected in fresh urine and urogenital specimens, is employed to make the diagnosis.
+The parasites move jerkily and undulatingly and are about the size of a neutrophil.

 T. vaginalis can be present in the female vagina and cervix, as well as the Bartholin’s glands, urethra, and urinary bladder.
 It often affects men’s anterior urethra, but it may also affect the prostate and preputial sac.